bph/gt-theme-2025/README.md

-# gt-theme
-Gutenberg Times Theme based on 2025
+# Gutenberg Times Theme based on 2025